 - Direct Observation

 In this method, the data is collected via an observational method or subjects in a natural environment.
 In this method, the behavior or outcome of situation is not interfered in any way by the researcher.
-The advantage of direct observation is that it offers contextual data on people, situations, interactions and the surroundings.
+The advantage of direct observation is that it offers contextual data on people management, situations, interactions and the surroundings.
 This method of field research is widely used in a public setting or environment but not in a private environment as it raises an ethical dilemma.

 - Participant Observation

 In this method of field research, the researcher is deeply involved in the research process, not just purely as an observer, but also as a participant.
 This method too is conducted in a natural environment but the only difference is the researcher gets involved in the discussions and can mould the direction of the discussions.
 In this method, researchers live in a comfortable environment with the participants of the research, to make them comfortable and open up to in-depth discussions.

 Ethnography is an expanded observation of social research and social perspective and the cultural values of an entire social setting.
 In ethnography, entire communities are observed objectively.
 For example, if a researcher would like to understand how an Amazon tribe lives their life and operates, he/she may chose to observe them or live amongst them and silently observe their day-to-day behavior.